Where do we go from here, and how do we manage the mounting stress?

 At the same time, the prevalence of internalizing disorders in the current study must be interpreted cautiously given the sample and lack of data before the pandemic.
 MTurk participants tend to report higher rates of depression than the general population due in part to younger age, lifestyle factors like lower physical activity and disrupted sleep, but also inclusion of suspicious responses and inattentive participants (Arditte et al., 2016; Ophir et al., 2020).
 We took several steps to ensure data quality, including reviewing responses to open‐ended questions, excluding participants with fast completion times, and evaluating reliability of measures, suggesting that the high rate of depression is unlikely to be fully attributed to issues with data quality.

-When it comes to race in America, this nation has shown its true nature and what it’s shown is heartbreaking.
-A group of Stanford Scholars came together over this past year to enact real systemic change, examine racism in education, and implement education reform from the gorund up, beginning with their scholarship programs.
-Historian Clayborne Carson is working to preserve and promote the legacy of Martin Luther King Jr.; sociologist Matthew Clair is examining how the criminal justice system can end a vicious cycle involving the disparate treatment of Black men, and education scholar Subini Ancy Annamma is studying ways to make education more equitable for historically marginalized students.
+When it comes to race in America, this nation has shown its true nature, and what it’s shown is heartbreaking.
+A group of Stanford scholars came together over this past year to enact real systemic change, examine racism in education and implement education reform from the ground up, beginning with their scholarship programs.
+Historian Clayborne Carson is working to preserve and promote the legacy of Martin Luther King Jr., sociologist Matthew Clair is examining how the criminal justice system can end a vicious cycle involving the disparate treatment of Black men, and education scholar Subini Ancy Annamma is studying ways to make education more equitable for historically marginalized students.

 “The starting point for the center is the recognition that racial inequality and division have long been the fault line of American society.
 Thus, addressing racial inequity is essential to sustaining our nation, and furthering its democratic aspirations,” said Banks, the Jackson Eli Reynolds Professor of Law at Stanford Law School and co-founder of the Stanford Center for Racial Justice.